-Marion Park is bounded by 4th & 6th Streets and at the intersection of E Street and South Carolina Avenue.
-This is a fitting address for a park memorializing distinguished soldier Francis Marion who hailed from South Carolina and bravely fought through the revolution.
-With its interesting walkways and beautiful vegetation, it's the perfect place to take the kids for a stroll to the playground, or enjoy a snack in the grass under any of many ornamental trees.
+Bound by 4th & 6th Streets and at the intersection of E Street and South Carolina Avenue, Marion Park has become one of the most popular public parks located on Capitol Hill, with its interesting walkways and beautiful vegetation.
+It is the perfect place to take children for a stroll to the playground, to get exercise, or to enjoy a snack in the grass under any of the many ornamental trees.

 In 1887, Reservation 18 officially became “Marion Park” when the OPBG decided to name the reservation along South Carolina Avenue, S.E. after South Carolina military officer Brigadier General Francis Marion, nicknamed “the Swamp Fox.”
 Though considered a hero of the American Revolution to many South Carolinians, Marion became a controversial figure due to his fighting against Cherokee Native Americans and owning enslaved men, women, and children.
 It is also around this that time that a large iron vase was installed at the center of the park, within the traffic circle.
 Marion Park was rehabilitated again in 1905, resulting in new plantings and the installation of a large, central, concrete fountain in place of the vase.